shaandesai1/CNN_Magnetism_Project/README.md

 10. Most convolutional nets have a channels parameter which is usually meant to reflect different colors (e.g.  rgb) or different types of the same image.
 Our spin densities naturally fit into the black and white color scheme since some densities were negative and others were positive.
 We therefore divided the data accordingly.
 A train test split of 70-30% was used and 5 Epochs were run.

 ### Computation and Memory
+Convolutional Networks require significant computation and memory to run.
+While our initial model was simple, it ran in about 15 minutes on a new i-7 laptop.
+Scaling such a problem to higher dimensions was clearly going to be an issue from that perspective.
+Furthermore, the memory requirements for such a framework are governed by the number of weights needed for each filter and the actual output of the filters.
+A class at Stanford details how to do the memory calculation and we carried it out for our own system, see the benchmarking excel sheet on github.
+From this analysis it was clear that although we needed roughly 500mb for our architecture, extra system memory on a cluster meant that we needed > 2Gb.
+With this, we converted our system to use two GPU's for both training and evaluation, this brought down our system run times drastically and helped us scale our problem.
+For reference, a simple architecture which ran one epoch took 7 minutes on a relatively new computer and took 8 seconds on a single GPU.

 ## Results